rupamkerketta/tools-and-stuff/gpg-keys/README.md

 trust comes from.
 Everyone else should have access to the signer's _public key_.

 Next, to verify a _digital signature_, the recipient:
-1. Calculates the _HASH_ of the same data (fiel, git-commit, message, etc.)
+1. Calculates the _HASH_ of the same data (file, git-commit, message, etc.)
 2. Decrypts the digital signature using the sender's _PUBLIC KEY_, then
 3. Compares the two hash values.